simtownai/simtown/README.md

     - buttons: send, resize, close, go to chats
     - messages themselves (add full date like in discord )
   - top right icon to open chat + key C open closest (if no closest then just Chats)
-  - when somebody chats you you get a notification icon (like I get in telegram)
   - check if loading chats from localstorage actually works
   - header is not attached to top of the screen when typing on iphone -> other user's messages are not visible
   - (?)when clicking outside of chat return control to the game